Close up of a student's hands flipping through a file folder containing documents

 If you are registered for Jump Start, please email orientations.jumpstart@ubc.ca to let the Jump Start team know your situation.
 If you are unable to participate in Jump Start because of delays in receiving your study permit, you may be eligible to receive a refund for the program.

 The processing times posted on the IRCC website are historical averages, where some applications may be processed faster, and others may take longer than the published processing time.
-The SDS processing time is not guaranteed either.
+The Student Direct Stream (SDS) processing time is not guaranteed either.
 Unfortunately, there is no option to get rushed processing for study permit applications and International Student Advising is not able to influence processing times or contact IRCC on your behalf.

 If your application is past the published processing time, you can send a webform to request an update and request rushed processing.
-After you fill out the first page, you can upload documents, such as a current letter of enrollment showing your registration for in-person classes in September (you can get this from your Student Services Centre (SSC) by selecting "Proof of Enrolment Letters" under Grades and Records).
+You can also upload a current Letter of Enrollment showing your upcoming registration.

 See our FAQ for additional guidance.